How to Get Started in Voice Over: A General Guide, with Resources & Links

 - The World Voices Organization [WoVO] is a non-profit, member-driven collective of fellow voice talent, helping to establish best practices and fair rates industry wide.
 They also offer a mentorship program for upcoming talent, and ongoing support for voice talent of all levels.

-- [Advanced] Lastly, Celia Siegel of CSM Management literally wrote the book on voice over branding with “Voiceover Achiever.”
+- Lastly, Celia Siegel of CSM Management literally wrote the book on voice over branding with “Voiceover Achiever.”
 Her work and guidance is essential for learning how to stand out with your authentic self and brand.

 Step 3: Find a *reputable* voice over coach/producer to record a demo